 - Meal Planning: This is a concept that two people straddling a half century on the planet probably should have mastered by now.
 Sadly, our meal planning was spotty at best and frequently resulted in discovering we were short an ingredient just as we settled in to cook (Hello convenience store!)
 By actually planning the week’s meals before we shopped, we aligned our dining plan with our grocery list.
 Less waste, fewer emergency purchases.

-- Use that Freezer: Chicken, steak, pork roasts, etc. all go on sale periodically at enormous discounts: chicken breasts can be 60% off when we hit the best sales.
+- Use that Freezer: Chicken, steak, pork roasts, etc. all go on sale periodically at enormous discounts.
 Buy large quantities when on sale, wrap in aluminum foil and freeze, and you can have meat for weeks.
-Stocking the freezer helps with the efficiency of meal planning as well, as you just need to add accompaniments to your already purchased main course.
+Stocking the freezer helps with the efficiency of meal planning as well.
+You just need to add accompaniments to your already purchased main course.

-- Make It Yourself: Neither of us is naturally skilled in the kitchen, but we have consistently expanded our skills over time.
-We decided earlier this year to start making our own chicken salad and baking our own bread and we found it not only reduced the grocery bill, but tasted a heck of a lot better than the alternatives as well.
-Now we’re also throwing together our own trail mix for snacks, which has trimmed our budget and our waistlines as we replace a bowl of chips with a handful of nuts in the evening.
+- Make It Yourself: Neither of us is naturally skilled in the kitchen, but we have expanded our skills over time.
+We decided earlier this year to start making our own chicken salad and baking our own bread.
+We found it not only reduced the grocery bill, but tasted better as well.
+Now we’re also throwing together our own trail mix for snacks, which has trimmed our budget and our waistlines.

 How We’ve Done

-Our approach has yielded decent results so far.
-Our average monthly grocery bill in 2015 was $591, in 2016 it was $511, and over the past 6 months, it has been $472.
+Our approach to save money on groceries has yielded decent results so far.
+Our average monthly grocery bill in year 1 was $591, in in year 2 it was $511, and over the past 6 months, $472.
 That translates to a net savings of $119 per month (20%) versus 2 years ago.
 We are now saving a total of $1,428 annually compared to our 2015 spending.
-While we can definitely do more (have I mentioned the soda addiction?), we are well on our way to a more sustainable grocery bill.
+While we can definitely do more, we are well on our way to a more sustainable grocery bill.

 Like this post?
 Head on over to the sidebar and subscribe.
 We’ll let you know whenever a new Poker Pilgrims blog post goes live!